Zal-atan/holbertonschool-higher_level_programming/python-exceptions/README.md

 # Author - Ethan Zalta

-## There are 7 tasks in this project
+## There are 7 tasks in this project and 3 bonus tasks

 ## **Task 0**